 Brussels Sprouts are from the Brassica family of vegetables – the same family as the cruciferous vegetable broccoli, kale and cabbage.
 They are a great source of protein, dietary fibre, vitamins and minerals.
 Cruciferous vegetables contain cancer-fighting antioxidants called glucosinolates, but Brussels sprouts top them all when it comes to the total content.
 Brussels sprouts provide essential nutrient support for the body’s detox, antioxidant and anti-inflammatory pathways, all of which are important for fighting cancer.
 In Traditional Chinese Medicine, they are prescribed to help with digestion.

 By serving with a fat (like olive oil), it assists the absorption of the fat soluble vitamins.

-3 tablespoons of lemon infused extra virgin olive oil (I like Cobram Estate brand from all supermarkets)
+- 3 tbsp lemon-infused olive oil (I like Cobram Estate brand from all supermarkets)

 - Sea salt and freshly ground black pepper - to taste

 - Prepare you Brussels Sprouts by trimming the stalks and stripping the outer leaves.
 Cut lengthways in half.

 - Heat the chargrill on your BBQ to high.
 Cook the sprouts very quickly, just until the outer leaves are blackening.

 - In a small bowl mix the mustard, lemon infused olive oil and vinegar.
 Toss through the Brussels Sprouts to coat and serve immediately.